flexdinesh/dontannoyme/README.md

 _To install:_

-- Download the contents of this repo (click the button at the top that says "ZIP").
+- Download the contents of this repo (click the button at the top that says "Clone or Download").
 - Open the Extensions view in Chrome.
 - Make sure Developer mode is enabled.
 - Click "Load unpacked extension...".